MicrosoftDocs/dynamics-365-fraud-protection/content/ap-scorecard.md

 # Learn from the account protection scorecard

 Dynamics 365 Fraud Protection with account protection helps protect your e-commerce business from fraud related to fake accounts and account compromise.
-Your account protection scorecard shows you, in real-time, how Account Protection is working.
+Your account protection scorecard shows you, in real-time, how account protection is working.
 For example, the scorecard shows you how many events are high risk.
 You can use the scorecard to make well-informed risk management decisions for your online business.

 ## Account protection assessment type